What Happens Once Diagnosed

-It usually starts with a routine mammogram, though some women feel an unusual growth that initiates this hunt for answers.
-And once something suspicious is spotted on either a mammogram, sonogram or MRI, the real hunt begins.
+Some women feel an unusual growth that initiates this hunt for answers.
+And once something suspicious is spotted on either a mammogram, sonogram or MRI, and a breast cancer diagnosis is reached, the real hunt begins.
 It starts with the images, which each tell a story to the trained eye.

 The doctor who ordered the diagnostic images directs your case to the next specialists in line – the biopsy surgeons.